 The program offers abundant courses and I can receive an all-round and targeted education in class, which helps me broaden my horizons.

-To be honest, this is my very first experience abroad and at first I was really shy to talk to others.
-I was afraid of being ridiculed about my poor English and immature opinions.
+To be honest, this is my very first experience abroad and at first I was too shy to talk to others.
+I was afraid of being ridiculed because of my poor English and immature opinions.
 However, things changed after one month.
-Although my spoken English is still quite weak, there are more group activities during lectures.
+Although my spoken English is still quite weak, there are many group activities during lectures, which give me the opportunity to practice.
 Lots of people talk to me and encourage me to improve, to be strong!
 Besides, professors are really patient with students and care about them.
 I am really grateful and satisfied to study in the Discovery Program.